Homotopy, Symmetry, and Non-Hermitian Band Topology: Pseudo-Hermitian systems

 The \PT-symmetric system is closely related to pseudo-Hermitian systems.
 An operator $H$ is said to be $\eta$-pseudo-Hermitian if there exists an invertible operator $\eta$ such that \cite{MostafazadehPSH}

 In our work, we further demand $\eta$ to be unitary \cite{Bernard2002}, such that it does not change the norms of physical states.
 The pseudo-Hermiticity generalizes the usual notion of Hermiticity, which can be recovered for $\eta=1$.
 It is not hard to show each \PT-symmetric Hamiltonian belongs to some $\eta$-pseudo-Hermitian class \cite{MostafazadehPSH}.
 The classification of $\eta$-pseudo-Hermitian Hamiltonians requires precise knowledge of $\eta$, which depends on the details of systems.
+In fact, the signatures of $\eta$ have close connections to the nature of a degeneracy \cite{PhysRevResearch.5.023035,PhysRevA.108.022206}.
 We will give a thorough classification for all different classes of $\eta$.